Research and innovation culture

 Dr Simon Kolstoe (email@example.com) is the University Ethics Advisor and is the first point of contact for research ethics issues.

-Professor Bob Nichol (email@example.com) is our Pro Vice-Chancellor for Research and Innovation – please contact him if you have any concerns relating to Research Integrity at the University.
+Professor Jeremy Howells (firstname.lastname@example.org) is our Interim Pro Vice-Chancellor for Research and Innovation – please contact him if you have any concerns relating to Research Integrity at the University.

 If you have any questions regarding Research Governance at the University of Portsmouth you should contact Denise Teasdale (email@example.com), Research Manager in Research and Innovation Services.